mugiwaranolstar/PDM-group-33/README.md

    ```bash
    python3 G33_rrt_star.py
    ```
+This command runs the RRT* algirthm to find the global path from start to goal.
+It then saves all the obstacles in a file named 'obstacles.csv' and the found path in a file named 'G33_rrt_star.csv' in the 'csv_files' directory.
 2. To run the local planner:
    ```bash
    python3 mpc_constraints.py
    ```
+This runs the MPC algorithm to follow the global path and creates a file of the found local path named 'MPC_path.csv' in the 'csv_files' directory.
 3. To simulate the movement of the robot in the environment:
    ```bash
    python3 simulation.py
    ```
+Finally, with this command the MPC algorithm's path is simulated in the pybullet environment while respecting collision and kinematic constraints.

 Note that the three scripts need to be run in the aforementioned order for them to work together.